Minyus/Python_Packages_for_Pipeline_Workflow/README.md

 PipelineX works on top of Kedro.

-Pipeline is defined in YAML or Python code.
+PipelineX enables you to define your pipeline in YAML (an independent YAML file).

 ### Pros:
 - Supports automatic pipeline resuming option using the intermediate data files or databases.
-- Optional syntactic sugar for Kedro Pipeline. (e.g. Sequential API similar to Keras & PyTorch)
+- Optional syntactic sugar for Kedro Pipeline. (e.g. Sequential API similar to PyTorch (`torch.nn.Sequential`) and Keras (`tf.keras.Sequential`))
-- Optional syntactic sugar for Kedro DataSet catalog. (e.g. Use file name in file path as the dataset instance name)
+- Optional syntactic sugar for Kedro `DataSet` catalog. (e.g. Use file name in the file path as the dataset instance name)
 - Backward-compatible to pure Kedro.
 - Integration with MLflow to save parameters, metrics, and other output artifacts such as models for each experiment to assure reproducibility.
 - Integration with common packages for Data Science: PyTorch, Ignite, pandas, OpenCV.
-- Additional `DataSet` including (a folder including) images useful for computer vision applications.
+- Additional `DataSet` including image set (a folder including images) useful for computer vision applications.
 - Lean project template compared with pure Kedro.

 ### Cons: